DigitalPublishingToolkit/The-Eternal-Network/md/09LiparotoJuanEverythingWeBuild.md

 and find ways to build energy in our communities.

-**LJ:** In questioning the spaces that we inhabit, the artwork of Tabita Reizaire comes to mind.
+**LJ:** In questioning the spaces that we inhabit, the artwork of Tabita Rezaire comes to mind.
 In *Afro Cyber Resistance* (2014), she draws upon discourses of e-colonialism to show up the internet as a ‘white space’.
 How do you see *Not Found On* in relationship to this?